Notre Dame beats Baylor 77-68 to reach a fifth straight Final Four.

 INTERNATIONAL COMPETITION: Three-time USA Basketball medalist (two golds, one honorary bronze) ... captain of 2012 USA Basketball Under-17 National Team (played alongside Notre Dame classmate Lindsay Allen) that went 8-0 and captured the gold medal at the FIBA U17 World Championships in Amsterdam, Netherlands ... started with Allen in all eight games for Team USA, averaging 9.8 points, 5.4 rebounds and 1.3 blocks per game while shooting .483 from the field; finished eighth among all tournament players in blocks, ninth in field goal percentage and 18th in scoring ... member of 2011 USA Basketball U16 National Team that posted 5-0 record on the way to gold medal at FIBA Americas U16 Championship in Merida, Mexico ... started all five games for United States, averaging 4.8 ppg., 5.0 rpg. and 0.8 bpg. for squad that won by average of 43.2 points per game ... also played for 2011 USA Basketball 3x3 Youth Team at inaugural FIBA 3x3 Youth World Cup in Rimini, Italy ... team went 7-2, received honorary bronze medal after forfeiting third-place game when Reimer and another teammate were sidelined by injuries (USA finished two-point semifinal loss to Italy with only two players) ... played in three games before being injured, averaging 5.0 points in those outings.

-PERSONAL DATA: Name is pronounced TAY-uh RYE-mer ... daughter of Brenda Reimer and Ben Davis ... older of two children ... father, Ben Davis, was a power forward who played collegiately at Kansas and Arizona and was selected in 1996 NBA Draft (second round/43rd overall) by the Phoenix Suns; he played from 1996-2000 with both the Suns and New York Knicks as part of a 13-year professional career that also included stops overseas, as well as in the CBA and ABA ...
-20th Indiana native to suit up for the Notre Dame women's basketball program, and first from Indianapolis metro area since Ashley Barlow (Pike HS) from 2006-10 ... currently enrolled in Notre Dame's unique First Year of Studies program ... some other Fighting Irish players who have worn No. 12 include Katryna Gaither, Danielle Green, Teresa Borton and Fraderica Miller.
+Personal Data: Name is pronounced TAY-uh RYE-mer ... daughter of Brenda Reimer and Ben Davis ... older of two children ... father, Ben Davis, was a power forward who played collegiately at Kansas and Arizona and was selected in 1996 NBA Draft (second round/43rd overall) by the Phoenix Suns; he played from 1996-2000 with both the Suns and New York Knicks as part of a 13-year professional career that also included stops overseas, as well as in the CBA and ABA ...
+20th Indiana native to suit up for the Notre Dame women's basketball program, and first from Indianapolis metro area since Ashley Barlow (Pike HS) from 2006-10 ... currently enrolled in Notre Dame's College of Arts and Letters but has not yet declared a major ... earned spot on 2013-14 ACC Academic Honor Roll ... some other Fighting Irish players who have worn No. 12 include Katryna Gaither, Danielle Green, Teresa Borton and Fraderica Miller.